PyAndy/django-addview/README.rst

 ``./manage.py addview app_name``

-**Remember:** What you type inside app is what you get inside your code, so if you want to have a string you have to quote it.
-For example:
+**Remember:** What you type inside the app is what you will get inside your code, so if you want to have a string you have to quote it.
+For
+example:

 ::